kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 - **queueSize:** Number of messages in the queue at any given time.
 - **avgQueueSize:** The average number of requests in the queue.
 - **processingTimeMs:** Time spent in the onMessage() method in your code. || The average processing time in milliseconds for all requests.
-- **roundTripTimeMs:** The average round trip time in milliseconds for all requests (trip is the total time from when a request is created to when it is successfully handled).
+- **roundTripTimeMs:** The average round trip time in milliseconds for all requests (trip is the total time from when a message was pulled until the time a confirmation that the message had been handled was received from the next node).
 - **queueTimeMs:**  Time messages spent in the queue, calculated as a mean on all messages waiting times in a given time. || The average time requests spend in the queue.
-- **durationRate:** The average of all positive durations, where duration is the amount of time it took to handle a request.
+- **durationRate:** The forecasted message handling rate according to the average message handling duration.
-- **grossDurationRate:** The average of how many messages can be proccessed according to the round trip time.
+- **grossDurationRate:** The forecasted message handling rate according to the round-trip time.
 - **throughput:** Request rate / response rate as a percentage.
 For example, if you see 700%, it means the ratio between requests and responses is 7 to 1.
-- **totalRequests:** The total number of requests sent.
+- **totalRequests:** The total number of messages that have been pulled for handling by the next node.
-- **totalResponses:** The total number of responses sent (handled requests).
+- **totalResponses:** The total number of messages that the next node confirmed as handled.
-- **totalDropped:** The total number of requests that did not receive a response.
+- **totalDropped:** The total number of messages that had to be dropped due to breaching the queue size limit.

 The following are additional statistics that are specifically relevant to stateless algorithms: